-Stewardship Project Registry: This new project registry has a much broader scope than the older Fisheries Project Registry (FPR), capturing a wide range of land stewardship activities from many grant makers.
+The Stewardship Project Registry (SPR) has a much broader scope than the older Fisheries Project Registry (FPR), described below, capturing a wide range of land stewardship activities from many grant makers.
 The SPR includes some of the funding organizations listed in the legacy data of the FPR and other funders not captured by the FPR, for projects past and recently completed.
-The SPR will be available for all grant makers that wish to contribute their completed projects in the coming years.
-All of the records in the FPR and the SPR are available for anonymous public view but an EDITOR log in is required to contribute new records about completed projects.
-If you or your organization have completed project(s) and the final report(s) that you would like to contribute to the SPR use the contact links below.
-CMN will also be posting a link soon for a tutorial video in the Atlas Training Videos section below, explaining how to navigate the web map interface and how to use the web forms search capabilities.
+The SPR is available for all grant makers that wish to contribute their completed projects in the coming years.
+All of the records in the FPR and the SPR are available for anonymous public view but an editor login is required to contribute new records about completed projects.
+If you or your organization have completed project(s) or final report(s) that you would like to contribute to the SPR or if you would like to assist financial, please use the contact links below.
+CMN will also be posting a link for a tutorial video, in the Atlas Training Videos section below, explaining how to navigate the web map interface and how to use the web forms search capabilities.

 One of the earliest project registries in BC was the Fisheries Project Registry.
 It was a joint Federal (Fisheries and Oceans Canada) and Provincial (BC Ministry of Fisheries) project designed to track specific categories of fish and fish habitat related projects including inventory, assessment, enhancement, restoration, research and economic development, to coordinate funding across funding agencies and to promote partnerships on related projects.
 The FPR is included in this Stewardship Project Registry Atlas as a separate layer group “Fisheries Project Registry (2008) Locations” and in separate web forms accessed via a FPR Projects button at the top of the web map window.
 This data set has been static since 2008 so CMN decided to keep it separate and intact from the newer SPR which will continue to grow in scope and size as stewardship projects are completed.